 The first woman was Geraldine A. Ferraro who, in 1984, joined the Democratic ticket of Walter Mondale in his unsuccessful bid to unseat incumbent President Ronald Reagan.

-Prior to making history as the first woman to run as VP on a major party ticket, Ferraro was an assistant attorney general and a member of the from 1979 to 1985.
+Prior to making history as the first woman to run as VP on a major party ticket, Ferraro was an assistant attorney general and a member of the US House of Representatives from 1979 to 1985.

 It took more than two decades for another woman to be selected as a VP candidate.